andycasey/todo/list.md

   - [X] Generative model -- why
   - [X] Check on status of reduced, unnormalised, no-RV spectra
 - GES Homogenization:
-  - [ ] Get back up to speed
   - [ ] Try without cool and EMP stars
+  - [ ] Set up Dropbox folder for homogenization
-  - [ ] Get iDR3 data from.... who!?
+  - [X] Get iDR3 data from.... who!?
+  - [X] Get back up to speed
 - Best & Brightest EMP Stars:
+  - [ ] Run analysis of remaining 33 stars with proper GES model
   - [ ] Download, reduce and analyse fina
-  - [ ] Check for VVV and GLIMPSE data in WDB
+  - [X] Get a Plez citation
-  - [ ] Cross-match all_sky.csv with APASS and send to kevin
+  - [X] Fix table and send to Kevin
-  - [ ] Send remaining 33 stellar parameters to kevin
+  - [X] Send remaining 33 stellar parameters to kevin
-  - [ ] Run analysis of remaining 33 stars with proper GES model
+  - [X] Cross-match all_sky.csv with APASS and send to kevin
+  - [X] Check for VVV and GLIMPSE data in WDB
   - [X] Cross-check targets with SIMBAD
   - [X] Verify there are no more Gemini data
   - [X] Fill in travel form
   - [X] Draft three emails to Kevin
 - GES/CoRoT:
-  - [ ] Do first-pass of homogenisation without any transformation of data
-  - [ ] Check for TECH flags in results -- what do?
-  - [ ] Place restrictions based on node or regime value (e.g. within calibration limits?)
-  - [ ] Draft report on homogenisation: include overview of the data (from who, what, and show plots).
+  - [X] Draft report on homogenisation: include overview of the data (from who, what, and show plots).
 Discuss validity limits.
 Discuss uncertainties provided by nodes
+  - [X] Create plots showing homogenised results with respect to the initial measurements
+  - [X] Check different photometric scale
+  - [X] Plot stars with TECH flags etc as red and produce corner plots
+  - [X] Create a flag for each node's results as to whether the measurement is used or not.
+  - [X] Plot homogenised uncertainties (main sample) vs S/N
+  - [X] Run cross-validation for GIRAFFE data
+  - [X] Apply machinery to GIRAFFE spectra.
+  - [X] Write up notes of UVES homogenisation into a LATEX document with figures & reproducible code, etc.
+  - [X] Do first-pass of homogenisation without any transformation of data
+  - [X] Check all UVES/GIRAFFE setups
+  - [X] Plot truth (x) values vs values for each node (y: difference) with recommended ranges to see whether the ensemble aggregate does better than all the individual nodes
+  - [X] Run cross-validation for UVES with different weighting schemes: how do their uncertainties compare?
-  - [ ] Check for uncertainties from each node: do they match the input values?!
+  - [X] Check for uncertainties from each node: do they match the input values?!
+  - [X] Write and run cross-validation script for UVES benchmarks.
+  - [X] Place restrictions based on node or regime value (e.g. within calibration limits?)
+  - [X] Clean up data: place limits on SOUSA (into new file), clean those with TECH flags (new files).
+  - [X] Clean up code, refactor.
+  - [X] Check for TECH flags in results -- what do?
   - [X] Set up test without calibration - just correlation
   - [X] Get Basic STAN code running
   - [X] Validate photometric data